wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/2-find-content.md

 #### Learning resources

-At the bottom of the Home canvas is a set of learning resources.
+At the bottom of the Home canvas, is a set of learning resources.
 The exact resources that appear depend on your activity and settings.

 ![Power BI Home learning resources](../media/1-2/power-bi-home-resources.png)